ArturGoldman/ASR-HW/README.md

 After running test, output.json file should be created, and metric values should be printed.

+Warning: test.sh should be run on linux.
+Comand execution went well on Yandex DataSphere and Google Colab, but had bad time on Mac OS.

 ## What should be noted
 By default configs assume, that training and testing is run on DataSphere with bucket bucket-hse-rw with LibriSpeech data.
 If directory is different, "data_dir" should be changed in configs